 Hamburg's Elbphilharmonie is a spectacular building, not only on the outside, but also on the inside.
 The comfort of the visitors is the top priority.
-The technical solution was provided by GFR Gesellschaft für Regelungstechnik und Energieeinsparung mbH, a subsidiary of Bosch Energy and Building Solutions.
+The technical solution was provided by GFR Gesellschaft für Regelungstechnik und Energieeinsparung mbH, which became Bosch Building Automation GmbH in 2022.

 The glass facade sparkles from afar and the roof resembles a giant wave.
 The Elbphilharmonie had hardly opened its doors when it became the landmark of the Hanseatic city.
 The building combines three concert halls, a hotel, luxury apartments, and a public square.
 These areas may differ, but they all have two things in common: They place a premium on visitor comfort.

-Their technical systems come from GFR, the Gesellschaft für Regelungstechnik und Energieeinsparung mbH, a subsidiary of Bosch Energy and Building Solutions.
-The medium-sized company headquartered in the North Rhine-Westphalian town of Verl.
+Their technical systems come from GFR, the Gesellschaft für Regelungstechnik und Energieeinsparung mbH, now Bosch Building Automation GmbH.

 GFR ensures that the Elbphilharmonie has high-quality heating and air conditioning.
 This is especially important in large concert halls, the company put a complex control system into place.
 Different temperature zones can be generated for the stage and seating areas, depending on how warm or cool it should be to optimize the acoustics for singers and instruments.
 The technical systems operate exceptionally quietly, in order not to detract from listener enjoyment.